|Survey name||Business demography|

 How we analyse and interpret the data

 The starting point for the calculation of Business demography data is the concept of active businesses in a reference year.
 These are defined as businesses that had either turnover or employment at any time during the reference period.
-New business registrations are referred to as business births and the birth rate is calculated using the number of births as a proportion of the active businesses.
+New business registrations are referred to as business births and the birth rate is calculated using the number of business births as a proportion of the active businesses.

 How we disseminate the data